ColeLab/ColeAnticevicNetPartition/README.md

 ## Version Info and Acknowledgements

+**Version 1.0.2**: October 3, 2018, changed subcortical parcellation with global signal regression (GSR) applied as a preprocessing to be the primary version.
+This is based on results reported in the final version of the article accepted for publication after peer review.

-**Version 1.0.1**: January 17, 2018, added a version of the subcortical parcellation with global signal regression (GSR) applied as a preprocess step.
+**Version 1.0.1**: January 17, 2018, added a version of the subcortical parcellation with GSR applied as a preprocess step.
 This was included due to concern over extensive assignment of subcortical voxels to the visual networks (which GSR reduced).
 A version of the parcellation based on the conjunction of the GSR and non-GSR versions is included, for those who wish to only use subcortical voxels with assignments consistent with and without GSR.

 **Version 1.0**: September 27, 2017

 Available from: https://github.com/ColeLab/ColeAnticevicNetPartition/

-Cite as: Spronk M, Ji JL, Kulkarni K, Repovs G, Anticevic A, Cole MW (Preprint) "Mapping the human brain's cortical-subcortical functional network organization". bioRxiv. http://doi.org/10.1101/206292 and https://github.com/ColeLab/ColeAnticevicNetPartition/
+Cite as: Ji JL, Spronk M, Kulkarni K, Repovs G, Anticevic A, Cole MW (Preprint) "Mapping the human brain's cortical-subcortical functional network organization". bioRxiv. http://doi.org/10.1101/206292 and https://github.com/ColeLab/ColeAnticevicNetPartition/

 Data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
 This work was supported by the NIH via awards K99/R00-MH096801 (Cole), DP5-OD012109 (Anticevic), R01-MH109520 (Cole), R01-MH108590 (Anticevic), R01-AG055556 (Cole), and R01-MH112189 (Anticevic), as well as the Brain and Behavior Foundation (NARSAD) Independent Investigator grant (Anticevic) and ARRS J7-6829 (Repovs).